Kaavi Flooring vs Oxide Flooring: Which Is Better for Modern Homes in Hyderabad?

 - 4 min read

-Kaavi Flooring vs Red Oxide Flooring: Which Is Better for Modern Homes in Hyderabad?
+Kaavi Flooring vs Oxide Flooring: Which Is Better for Modern Homes in Hyderabad?

 Traditional flooring options like kaavi flooring and red oxide flooring are making a strong comeback in modern Indian homes.
 Homeowners today are drawn to their earthy aesthetics, durability, and low-maintenance appeal.
 However, many people assume kaavi and red oxide flooring are the same, they are not.